MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ### -Certificate
-The Certificate parameter specifies the certificate that's used for CBA.
+The Certificate parameter specifies the certificate that's used for certificate-based authentication (CBA).
 A valid value is the X509Certificate2 object value of the certificate.

 Don't use this parameter with the CertificateFilePath or CertificateThumbprint parameters.